Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 There’s free time after to explore more of this intriguing city.
 Perhaps have lunch in the local market or visit one of its superb museums, such as the excellent fine arts museum, which includes works by Monet and Boudin.
 Or simply browse Rouen’s charming shops dotted along some of the most atmospheric old streets you’ll find in France.

-Transfer to Paris for your return Eurostar journey.
+Later we continue to Paris for our return Eurostar home.

 All transfer times listed here are approximate, and dependent on traffic.
 If you have a question regarding transfer times please don't hesitate to contact us.

 |Paris Gare du Nord||Lisieux||3 hs 15 mins|